copilot-example-voting-app/cdk-workshop/README.md

   "source-map-support": "^0.5.16"
 }
 ```

+Please make sure you are using version `1.130.0` in the package.json and that when you run `cdk --version` you see version 1.130.0 or later.

 You can also refer to `sample-workshop/package.json` for a reference of what the full `package.json` file should look like.

 Make sure you run `npm install` to install the dependencies.